Abstract submission is now closed

 - Submissions may not contain patient names, hospital ID numbers or other identifying information.

-- Click on the SUBMIT button at the end of the process in order to save your abstract.
-You may log in to the system later to make changes to your abstract, up to the submission deadline.
-After the deadline, changes will not be possible.
+- Click on the SUBMIT button at the end of the process in order to submit your abstract.
+You can make changes to your submitted abstract by the deadline.
+After the submission deadline abstracts cannot be modified or corrected.

 - You will receive an abstract ID number via email after you have submitted your abstract.
 Please refer to this abstract number in all correspondence regarding the abstract.